Guide

 From shortcut to pasted text

-What happens after you press ⌘⇧D and how to get the result into your current app.
+What happens after you use the shortcut or Shift+Fn and how to get the result into your current app.

-1. Press D. A floating HUD appears and recording starts.
+1. Press D or hold fn.
+A floating HUD appears and recording starts.

 2. Speak your note.
 Murmr records and transcribes on-device (Apple Speech framework), then runs on-device cleanup (punctuation, capitalization, filler removal).

-3. Press D again, or click Stop in the HUD.
+3. Press D again, release fn, or click Stop in the HUD.
 Murmr processes and shows the cleaned text.

 4. If you’ve granted Accessibility permission, Murmr can paste the result into the frontmost app for you.
 Otherwise it copies to the clipboard — switch back to your app and press V to paste.